Hasin-Al/Bangla_Audio_classification_Dataseet/README.md

 ## Usage

 This dataset is intended for non-commercial research and educational purposes only.
 Proper attribution must be given, and modifications or commercial use of the dataset are not permitted.

----

-Feel free to copy and paste this section directly into your `README.md` file on GitHub.